 How to Reserve Course Materials

 Woodruff Library, Business, Health, Law, Oxford, and Theology libraries offer separate course reserves services.
-Use the ReservesDirect login page to locate the Reserves Library associated with your course/department with links to the individual library's reserves requesting procedures and submission forms.
-By using Reserves Direct, you will see the reserve materials you or other instructors have previously reserved; you can upload files; link to websites, articles, and eBooks etc.
+By using Course Reserves, you will see the reserve materials you or other instructors have previously reserved; you may request physical items; upload files; link to websites, articles, and eBooks etc.

 Course Reserves will digitize material as long as the material is compliant with copyright law.
-You can ask us to digitize an item by searching for it in discoverE or in EUCLID and by filling out a request form either in discoverE or Course Reserves.
+You may ask us to digitize an item by searching for it in discoverE and filling out a request form either in discoverE or Course Reserves.